whbalzac/WHStoryMaker/README.md

 ## License

-WHWeatherAnimation is released under the MIT license.
+WHStoryMaker is released under the MIT license.
 See LICENSE for details.